svchinche/tech-topics-with-demo/kubernetes/README.md

  Deployments are intended to replace replicationController.
 It provide the feature of replicaSet and ReplicaController.
 That makes it more powerful.</br>

-Damonset vs Statefulset vs Deployment
+Daemonset vs Statefulset vs Deployment
 ======================================

 We can deploy Pods using